wergat/FLOO/README.md

   A: Even with the extensive API PS2 proviedes, you can't access a lot of information that is important to a force lead, like base capture timers, hex pop and bastion position/status.
 - #### Q: I've found an error/bug/have a suggestion
   A: check if there is an issue for that already, if not, just open one.
-- #### Q: My Antivirus is blocking the app.
+- #### Q: My Antivirus is blocking the installer.
   A: Sir, this is a github.
-Try to convince it to accept it, there is not much i can do.
-If you aren't happy with the distributable i provided, you can always build it yourself.
+Try to convince your AV to accept it, it will probably run fine once installed.
+You can also always build it yourself.
 - #### Q: Will i be banned for using this programm?
   A: This overlay does not hook into the game or game files in any way.
 Thats why there will be slight difference between overlay UI and in-game UI elements, and you can't use this overlay with the game in fullscreen mode.
 - #### Q: Does this app require an internet connection?